Skip to main content

 ON o.order_key = li.order_key

-After saving, the Columns tab lists all 10 columns with inferred types.
-The DAG shows dependencies on both STG_ORDERS and STG_LINEITEM.
-Create generates the table and Run populates it.
+After saving, the Columns tab shows 10 columns with inferred types.
+The DAG lists dependencies on STG_ORDERS and STG_LINEITEM.
+Create builds the table and Run loads it.

 Best Practices